 Saigon – Tales of the City, is a small group, half day, walking tour, designed for travellers seeking a deeper understanding of Ho Chi Minh City – aka Saigon.

-We set off each afternoon as the day cools and the light softens for a unique experience of this booming city, exploring history, architecture, food and contemporary life from a unique local perspective.
+We set off each afternoon (we also operate mornings during the wet season) as the day cools and the light softens for a unique experience of this booming city, exploring history, architecture, food and contemporary life from a unique local perspective.

 Our route has been selected for its evocativeness, and for relative ease of walking.

 Groups are small (8 or less) to maximise flexibility and interaction.